Song of the hoe

-The Song of the hoe or the Creation of the pickax is a Sumerian creation myth, written on clay tablets from the last century of the 3rd millennium BCE.
+The Song of the hoe, sometimes also known as the Creation of the pickaxe or the Praise of the pickaxe, is a Sumerian creation myth, written on clay tablets from the last century of the 3rd millennium BCE.

-Disputations
+Genre

-Seven debate topics are known from the Sumerian literature, falling in the category of disputations; some examples are: The Debate between sheep and grain; The Debate between bird and fish; the Debate between Winter and Summer; and The Dispute between Silver and Copper, etc. These topics came some centuries after writing was established in Sumerian Mesopotamia.
-The debates are philosophical and address humanity's place in the world.
-Some of the debates may be from 2100 BC.
-The song of the hoe stands alone in its own sub-category as a one-sided debate poem.
+The Song of the hoe is one of several known Sumerian disputations.
+Other examples from this genre include: The Debate between sheep and grain; The Debate between bird and fish; the Debate between Winter and Summer; and The Debate between silver and copper, etc. The debates, stretching back to the late 3rd millennium BC, are philosophical and address humanity's place in the world.
+The Song of the hoe stands alone in its own sub-category as a one-sided debate poem.